rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/PowerDistributionSystem.md

 A2. **Wire sizing:** The highest rated current devices powered within this subsystem are the linear motor actuator, which has a rating of 3.4 Amps.
 The design is to use 14
 Gauge THHN stranded rated at 15 Amps, which is at least %125 of the continuous load rating specified in National Electrical Code Article 210.19(A).

-A3. **Overprotection rating:** The overprotection device within this design is a 3.15 Amp slow blow fuse upstream of each power supply as recommended by the manufacturer.
-Based on the three 3.15 Amp slow blow fuses and the maximum current rating of the display monitor, a 15 Amp circuit breaker is to be used to protect the whole system.
+A3. **Overprotection rating:** A single 3 Amp circuit breaker is to be upstream of each power supply (manufacturer recommends 3.15 slow blow fuse).
+Based on the power supply circuit protection of 3 Amps each and the maximum current rating of the display monitor, a 15 Amp circuit breaker is to be used to protect the whole system.
 The overprotection device also meets the %125 NEC requirements specified in the National Electrical Code Article 210.20 (A).

 Calculation:

-(3.15 A * 3) +0.29 = 9.74 A
+(3 A * 3) + 0.29 = 9.29 A

-9.74 A * %125 = 12.75 A
+9.74 A * %125 = 11.61 A

 <br/><br/>